History of the Egyptian Constitution: 21st century

 In 2005, President Hosni Mubarak asked the parliament to amend Article 76 of the constitution that defines how the President of Egypt is elected.

 2011 Egyptian revolution

-During the 2011 Egyptian revolution, opponents to President Mubarak demanded modifications to the constitution or rewriting it.
+During the 2011 Egyptian revolution, opponents to President Mubarak's rule demanded modifications to or a rewrite of the constitution.
 On 10 February 2011, Mubarak stated that he had requested that Articles 76, 77, 88, 93 and 181 be amended and that Article 179 be removed.
-Following Mubarak's resignation, the military government of Egypt appointed the Egyptian constitutional review committee of 2011 and proposed that Articles 76, 77, 88, 93, 139, 148 and 189 be amended and Article 179 removed.
+Following Mubarak's resignation, the military government appointed the Egyptian constitutional review committee of 2011 and proposed that Articles 76, 77, 88, 93, 139, 148 and 189 be amended and Article 179 removed.

 On 30 March, a new provisional constitution was adopted based on the amended articles in addition to other aimed at steering through the transition period of constitutional reform.
 A new constitution was approved in 2012.

 2013–2014

 President Mohamed Morsi was removed from office in July 2013, and the 2012 constitution was suspended.
 A roadmap was put in place by the interim government, which included drafting a new constitution.
 A constitutional referendum took place from 14–15 January 2014, with the overwhelming majority of voters approving the revised constitution.